espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Mistform Elixir (Moderate).md

 * * *

-A faint mist emanates from your skin, making you [[Concealed]] for 1 minute.
+A faint mist emanates from your skin, making you [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] for 1 minute.

 As usual being concealed when your position is still obvious, you can't use this concealment to [[Hide]] or [[Sneak]].